Gordon J. Humphrey: Role at 1988 GOP Convention

 Humphrey played a major role at the 1988 Republican National Convention as a leader and spokesman for right-wing delegates.
 He was instrumental in steering the vice-presidential nomination to Dan Quayle, having marshaled the commitment of four state delegations to run their own vice-presidential candidate in the event a candidate not to their liking was picked by George H. W. Bush.
 Under party rules, six delegations were needed.
-Bush's choice of Quayle, who was pro-life (as was Humphrey), satisfied the Granite State senator.
+Bush's choice of Quayle, who was pro-life (as was Humphrey), satisfied the New Hampshire senator.

 Later political career

-Instead of running for a third term, Humphrey ran for and won a seat in the New Hampshire State Senate.
-He served one term.
+On March 5, 1989, Humphrey announced he would not run for a third term, stating that two terms was enough.
+Instead, he ran for and won a seat in the New Hampshire State Senate in 1990, serving one term.
 There were reports of his making a possible run for president on the Republican ticket in both 1988 and 1992, but neither happened.

 Humphrey returned to New Hampshire politics in 2000 by challenging incumbent Governor Jeanne Shaheen.
 Shaheen, a Democrat, was considered vulnerable in the wake of a State Supreme Court decision requiring the state to play a larger role in funding education, which many saw as a path toward instituting a statewide income or sales tax.
 Humphrey pledged to block attempts to enact such taxes, but was narrowly defeated in a contentious campaign.

-He ran for the Republican nomination for governor again in 2002, but businessman Craig Benson eventually won the nomination and the governor's race.
+Humphrey ran for the Republican nomination for governor again in 2002, but businessman Craig Benson eventually won the nomination and the governor's race.
 Humphrey finished third, and said the campaign would be his last.

 Post-political career

-In 2004 Humphrey entered the field of radio broadcasting, purchasing an AM station in Concord, WKXL.
+In 2004, Humphrey entered the field of radio broadcasting, purchasing an AM station in Concord, WKXL.
 He lives in Chichester, New Hampshire with his wife, Patricia, and their two children.

 Support for Edward Snowden

 In 2013, Humphrey made headlines when he expressed support for whistleblower Edward Snowden, who exposed the mass surveillance of Americans and foreign nationals by the National Security Agency.
 Journalist Glenn Greenwald reported that Humphrey, a former member of the Senate Foreign Relations Committee, contacted Snowden via email, telling him that, "Provided you have not leaked information that would put in harms [sic] way any intelligence agent, I believe you have done the right thing in exposing what I regard as massive violation of the United States Constitution."

 Humphrey complained to Snowden that "no effort is being made to identify, remove from office and bring to justice those officials who have abused power, seriously and repeatedly violating the Constitution of the United States and the rights of millions of unsuspecting citizens."
-He cited Snowden as a "courageous whistle-blower."
+He cited Snowden as a "courageous whistle-blower".
 Snowden replied with a message thanking Humphrey.